-M. Reza Vagefi, M.D. is an Assistant Professor of Ophthalmology at University of California, San Francisco who specializes in plastic and reconstructive surgery of the eyelids, tear drainage system, orbit and face.
+M. Reza Vagefi, M.D. is a Professor of Ophthalmology at University of California, San Francisco who specializes in plastic and reconstructive surgery of the eyelids, tear drainage system, orbit and face.
 After obtaining a Bachelor of Arts from Johns Hopkins University in French, he completed medical school at Yale University.
-His internship training was performed at Stanford University followed by ophthalmology residency at the University of California, San Francisco.
+His internship training was performed at Stanford University followed by ophthalmology residency at UCSF.
 During his residency, he was awarded the Starr E. Shulman, MPA Fellowship by the California Academy of Eye Physicians and Surgeons.
 He then spent two additional years of intensive fellowship training in oculofacial plastic, reconstructive and orbital surgery in Salt Lake City, Utah.

 Dr. Vagefi's principal practice is at the Mission Bay campus of UCSF at the Wayne and Gladys Valley Center for Vision.
 In addition, he is the division chief of oculofacial plastic surgery at the Zuckerberg San Francisco General Hospital (ZSFGH).
 His areas of interests and expertise include disorders of the eyelid and tear drainage system, and orbital disease.
 Dr. Vagefi is recognized by national organizations as one of the top doctors in the United States in his area of specialty.
 He is board certified in Ophthalmology and a member of the American Society of Ophthalmic Plastic & Reconstructive Surgery (ASOPRS) and the American Academy of Ophthalmology (AAO).